Choose the right length of running poles

 For most runners, an effective baseline is to calculate pole length as 68% of your height in centimeters.
 Multiply your height by 0.68 to find a length that supports efficient biomechanics and minimizes fatigue over distance.

-2. Adjust for different terrain
+2. Adjust for different terrains

-Hiking conditions significantly affect the ideal pole length.
+Trail conditions significantly affect the ideal pole length.
 Adjust accordingly to maintain efficiency and control:

-3. Test for comfort
+3. Test the comfort

 The ideal pole height allows your elbows to form a 90° angle when the tips are placed on the ground next to you.
 This alignment promotes optimal energy transfer and arm swing efficiency.
 Adjustable poles are recommended for runners who tackle a variety of terrain and require dynamic pole length adjustment during training or racing.